NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

 [^1]: Here we assume that we have an ordering of Turing machines, i.e., that T_i is simpler than T_(i+1)
 [^2]: Readers might find it amusing to run gcc loop.c and check it
+[^3]: Or at least, it hasn't halted before producing the number of bits that you have seen so far.}